What does a Mouth Swab look like?

 Complete the required information on the swab envelopes.
 You may fill out all the required details, making sure to write everything legibly and in block capital letters.
 The larger envelope also contains a consent form.

-Take one of the 4 mouth swabs and rub it gently inside the mouth, under the tongue and against the cheek (always inside the mouth).
+Take one of the 4 mouth swabs and rub it inside the mouth against the cheek to collect saliva sample (always inside the mouth).
 You need to do this for 1 minute per swab.
 Repeat using remaining swabs, ensuring to swab all test participants and to use all the swabs.

 Now it’s time to let the swabs dry.
 In order to make sure there is no contamination from swabs belonging to different people coming into contact with each other, we suggest placing swabs from each test participant in separate, clean drinking glasses with the cotton ended part of the swab pointing upwards.
 Leave the swabs in this position for an hour.
 Once dry, place the swabs back into their respective envelopes.